 Providing a reward or incentive is a major motivational factor in the gamification of learning.
 A reward might be anything from the gratification of a student seeing their names listed first in a leaderboard, to certificates, or prizes like treats.
 It’s important to strike a balance, and not let the rewards overshadow the learning.
 It’s important to reward winning, but make sure not to punish losing.
 Those who don’t come first should be encouraged to try again.

 Competition motivates the participant to do better than a fellow player.
 Direct competition sees students pitted against one another in the same game, such as in chess or monopoly.
 But competition can also take an indirect form, which can be useful in the classroom to prevent arguments.
 An example of this is playing individual games and recording all the player’s scores on one leaderboard to see who is the winner.

-A mystery style of game can also encourage teamwork and cooperation, rather than competition.
-Getting your students to solve spelling puzzles, maths questions or other learning related questions as steps to solving a bigger mystery or story can be a great way of engaging your class in a positive group learning environment.
+A mystery style of game can be used to encourage teamwork and cooperation, rather than direct competition.
+Getting your students to solve spelling puzzles, maths questions or other learning-related questions as steps towards solving a bigger mystery or story can be a great way of engaging your class in a positive group learning environment.